Adi0257/Local_Voice_Asistant/README.md

 # 💥 Final Note

-This is a **production-level RAG system** with:
+This is a **production-style RAG system** implementing:

 * Hybrid retrieval
 * Multi-session architecture
-* Document isolation
+* Document-level isolation

-👉 Similar to real-world enterprise AI systems.
+👉 Similar to systems used in real-world AI applications.

----